Flexible Clustering with a Sparse Mixture of Generalized Hyperbolic Distributions: Real Data Analyses

 \subsection{Overview}

-We compare our approach with two methods based on the GHDs: MGHD and MGHFA.
-The Movehub quality of life data (Sect.~\ref{sec:dataapp1}) is selected to demonstrate the interpretability of our proposed approach.
-Furthermore, we use the breast cancer diagnostic data because of its popularity as a benchmark data set within the literature.
+The proposed GHD-GLS approach is compared with two methods based on generalized hyperbolic distributions, i.e., MGHD and MGHFA, on real data.
+The Movehub quality of life data (Section~\ref{sec:dataapp1}) is selected to demonstrate the interpretability of our proposed approach, and the breast cancer diagnostic data (Section~\ref{app:data2}) is used because of its popularity as a benchmark dataset within the literature.